ordina-jworks/ordina-jworks.github.io/_posts/2019-11-18-experience-agile-2019-part-2.md

 They have been estimated with story points and because they were ready according to our Definition of Ready, they have been developed through several sprints.

 #### Releasing the idea
-In my example, this stage consists in the demo of the new functionality for the manual calculations at the end of the sprints.
+In my example, this stage happens in the demo of the new functionality for the manual calculations at the end of the sprints.
 The manual calculations can be tested in the acceptance environment by the product owners and the final users.

 > An enterprise idea pipeline provides transparency of your options and allows you to quickly be aware of and respond to high-value work